7 Catholic teachings that make Evangelicals cringe

 Does every righteous person's prayers have the same value?

 Elders are presbyters, from which Catholics get the English word "priest".
-This passage is saying go to your pastor.
-At any rate this passage doesn't rule out that a more righteous person's prayers have more power.
+This passage is saying go to your pastor and it doesn't rule out that a more righteous person's prayers have more power.
+A righteous person is someone who is close to Jesus and we can always be closer.
 Peter's prayers raised the dead (Acts 9:40).
 Try that!

 Some people have a gift for praying for specific things